 The process of installing your siding is surprisingly simple.
 All you need is a vision for how you want your siding to look, the right tools to install it, and the wood itself.

-- Grab your tools: You will need a saw for trimming to make your panels perfectly fit your wall.
-You could use either a power saw or a simple hand trim saw.
-You will also need an air finish nailer or a hammer and nails to fasten the panels to the wall.
+You will need a saw for trimming to make your panels perfectly fit your wall.
+Use either a power saw or a simple hand trim saw.
+Also, you need an air finish nailer or a hammer and nails to fasten the panels to the wall.
 If you’re using a hammer, use a nail punch, too, to set the nails below the surface of the siding.
 Be sure to use nails that are about one and a half inches to one and three-quarter inches long.
 You may also want construction adhesive to properly secure your panels.

 How To Care For Your Reclaimed Wood Siding